MegalithicBTC/BLFS/readme.md

 ## About

-BLFS (Bitcoin Lightning for Shopify) is a lightweight server application.
-It enabeles Shopify merchants to receive zero-fee Bitcoin payments over the Lightning Network.
+BLFS (Bitcoin Lightning for Shopify) enables Shopify merchants to receive zero-fee Bitcoin payments over the Lightning Network, without trusting any counterparty.

 ### How BLFS Works: Two Key Roles